ryanseddon/H5F/readme.md

 For a working demo download the demo files.

+#### Setting custom error message

+With setCustomValidity() method you can set a custom error message on a field and it will be in an invalid state until the custom message is set back to an empty string.

+	document.getElementById("other").setCustomValidity("Please enter some information");

+This field will be in a permanent invalid state, we can return the custom error message by using the validationMessage attribute

+	document.getElementById("other").validationMessage;
+	// "Please enter some information"

+A good use case for this functionality is a password comparison field.

+	var pass = document.getElementById("pass"),
+		cpass = document.getElementById("cpass");

+	if(cpass.value !== pass.value) {
+		cpass.setCustomValidity("Your password doesn't match");
+	} else {
+		cpass.setCustomValidity("");
+	}

 #### Passing multiple forms

-You can pass a HTMLFormElement, HTMLCollection of HTMLFormElements, or Array of HTMLFormElements.
+You can pass an HTMLFormElement, HTMLCollection of HTMLFormElements, or Array of HTMLFormElements.

     H5F.setup([document.getElementById("form1"),document.getElementById("form2"),document.getElementById("form3")]);